 It is a presupposition to apply the statistical methods, based on the normal distribution curve, for the treatment of the control data.
-However, over a longer period in a laboratory the bias may vary with time, resulting in all control values being over (or under) the mean value for a time period.
-These results are out of statistical control, but may still be acceptable if the results are within the warning limits.
+However, over a longer period of time in a laboratory the bias may vary, resulting in all control values being over (or under) the mean value for a time.
+These control values are out of statistical control, but when they are within the warning limits test results can be reported.